carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 GitHub Pages uses a special branch in your GitHub repository to look for website content, and by default this branch is named `gh-pages`.
 This branch does not exist yet and the first step is to create it from the Github interface.

+**TODO: add figure once we agree on the name of the repo **

 ![gh-pages branch creation](../fig/gh-pages_branch_creation.jpg)

+It is a convention used by Github and we will learn later on to change this default behavior.

 > ## GitHub interface versus command line
 > Branches can also be created from the command line but for simplicity, we will only show you how to publish a website using the GitHub interface.